-Call us sentimental old fools, but we often like to cast our mind back to yesteryear, to those "good old days" when things were simpler.
-You know, 2003!
-Back then, Black Friday was not as big a deal as it is today, but merchants were still very much in the habit of enticing people to line up in front of their stores in the early AM.
+Call us sentimental, but we like to sit around sipping a mug of herbal tea and reminiscing about the good old days, when things were simpler.
+You know, 2003?
+See, back then, Black Friday wasn't as big of a deal as it is today, but merchants still tried to entice people to line up in front of their stores.

 Black Friday 2004: Must-See CRT